phively/DECAF/README.md

 DECAF provides an extensible framework for performing common data cleaning tasks with modular functions.

+## Module structure

+* DECAF: master module, used to specify data files and config inis to use for cleaning
+* DatafileIO: reads config inis and reads and writes data

+Other modules should not have dependencies on each other.

 ## Planned features

 * String parsing libraries covering common data types: phone number, email, address...